KimberleyEvans-Parker/kimberleyevans-parker.github.io/.github/ISSUE_TEMPLATE/refactor-optimise.md

 ---

-**Is your optimisation request related to a problem?
+**Is your refactoring/optimisation request related to a problem?
 Please describe.**
 Page takes too long to load, Content takes up too much disk space, Code could be re-written in a better way

 **Describe the solution you'd like**